 The never-ending experiment… (pt 2)

-As we navigate through life, we absorb a great deal of information, only to unlearn much of it as we grow.
-And with learning and unlearning, our identity fluctuates due to the always changing information presented in the world we live in.
-So here’s the question - how much of the world influences your identity?
+As we navigate through life, we absorb a great deal of information, only to find ourselves unlearning much of it as we grow.
+And with this constant learning and unlearning, our identity fluctuates.
+It continues to be shaped by the ever-changing information presented in the world we live in.
+When we ponder on that question or even say the question aloud to ourselves, we instinctively begin to look outward, seeking the answers from the world.

 Morgan